-The LG 34UC89G delivers both an immersive and a responsive gaming experience thanks to its big 34″ curved screen and vibrant colors as well as the rapid 166Hz overclockable refresh rate, a quick 5ms response time, and NVIDIA G-SYNC.
+The LG 34UC89G delivers both an immersive and responsive gaming experience thanks to its big 34″ curved screen and vibrant colors as well as the rapid 166Hz overclockable refresh rate, a quick 5ms response time, and NVIDIA G-SYNC.

 However, due to its low resolution for the screen size, it’s not as good for content creation or any other work where you need to read or type a lot.

 Furthermore, the image won’t shift in brightness, contrast, or color when it’s viewed from the sides or below/above due to the 178-degree wide viewing angles.

 Other specifications of the LG 34UC89G IPS ultrawide monitor include a 300-nit peak brightness and a 1,000:1 static contrast ratio which is standard.

 The screen won’t get as bright as certain HDR displays and the blacks won’t be as deep as on VA panels, but the monitor has other features to make up for it – mainly G-SYNC and 166Hz.